benjjensen/HarrisonRice/PreviousProjects/Paper2_ManufactureErasureChannel/Figures/README.md

-This folder contains the figures that are were generated to Paper 2, "Manufacturing an Erasure Wiretap Channel from Channel Sounding Measurement", as well as information on the files used to generate them.
+This folder contains the figures that are were generated for Paper 2, "Manufacturing an Erasure Wiretap Channel from Channel Sounding Measurement", as well as information on the files used to generate them.